lin1000/tonylin.profile.aws/README.md

 ## Rquired Use Case (GCP / AWS)

-- [GCP] A landing page using bootstrap
+- [ ] A landing page using bootstrap
-- [GCP] Embed linkedin widet on the landing page
+- [ ] Embed linkedin widet on the landing page
-- [GCP] Add a tech section to experiement on new stuff
+- [ ] Add a tech section to experiement on new stuff
+- [ ] and more ...

 ## Optional Feature